Fire at LNG terminal in Texas jolts residents, fuel markets

 NEW YORK (AP) — An explosion at a liquefied natural gas terminal in Texas has left nearby residents rattled and is taking a substantial amount of the fuel off the market at a time when global demand is soaring.

 Freeport LNG will be offline for at least three weeks, the company said Thursday, following a fire in its export facility.
-Few details were released about what happened.
 The company said no one was injured, and the cause is under investigation.

 Melanie Oldham, who lives in Freeport, said she heard three loud bangs Wednesday morning and went outside to find out what was going on.